20 days ago - technology-and-innovation

 A) Introduction.

-In this note, I show, through empirical examples, how the methods of Japanese charting, with over 100 years of history and part of the body of knowledge of CMT, are applied for the first time to on-chain market indicators to conduct analysis on Bitcoin.
+In this note, I show, through empirical examples, how Japanese chart methods, with over 100 years of history and part of the body of knowledge of CMT, are applied for the first time to on-chain market indicators to conduct analysis on Bitcoin.

-It is not necessary to be technical to understand the analyses that will be shown.
+No technical knowledge is required to understand the analyses that will be presented.

 B) History.

-During ancient times in Japan, price representations were drawn by hand.
-Traders had to accurately and correctly represent the price of a commodity (rice, at that time) to make decisions with real consequences; mistakes led to financial losses.
-Strategies linked to rice and market factors of that time were also utilized.
-This all began at the Dōjima Rice Exchange in Osaka, considered one of the first organized futures markets in history.
+In ancient times in Japan, price representations were hand-drawn.
+Traders had to accurately represent the price of a commodity (rice, at that time) to make decisions with real consequences; errors meant financial losses.
+Strategies linked to rice and market factors of that time were also used.
+All this began at the Dōjima Rice Exchange in Osaka, considered one of the first organized futures markets in history.

-The first person to have reportedly done this type of analysis was Munehisa Homma.
-He is credited with writings from the 18th century on market psychology, considered among the first works on the subject.
+The first person who is said to have conducted this type of analysis was Munehisa Homma.
+He is attributed with writings from the 18th century on market psychology, considered among the first works on the subject.
 He later became a financial advisor to the Japanese government and was honored with the title of samurai for his contributions.

-These methods continued to be developed and used in Japan for a long time before being shared with the Western world, as they were considered confidential.
-It was not until 1986 that the first book on the topic in English, “The Japanese Chart of Charts” by Seiki Shimizu, translated by Gregory S. Nicholson, was published.
-Thus, this body of knowledge has existed formally in the West for only 40 years.
+These methods continued to develop and be used in Japan for a long time before being shared with the Western world, as they were considered confidential.
+Only in 1986 was the first book on the subject published in English: “The Japanese Chart of Charts” by Seiki Shimizu, translated by Gregory S. Nicholson, meaning this body of knowledge has formally existed in the West for only 40 years.

 Shortly after, Steve Nison, who was one of the first to receive the CMT designation, emerged as a key figure in the introduction and formalization of charting in the West, specifically on Wall Street, starting in 1991.
 He wrote several books, including the widely known “Japanese Candlestick Charting Techniques.”
-He is also an expert in technical analysis with over 30 years of practical experience.
+He is also a technical analysis expert with over 30 years of practical experience.
 Steve's client list includes Fidelity, J.P.
 Morgan, Goldman Sachs, and Morgan Stanley.
-In addition, his work has been featured in The Wall Street Journal, Worth Magazine, Institutional Investor, and Barron’s.
+Additionally, his work has been highlighted in The Wall Street Journal, Worth Magazine, Institutional Investor, and Barron’s.

-Prior to Nison, price was represented in bar format and previously in line format.
-He himself compared Japanese candles with these formats as color TV vs. black and white TV.
+Prior to Nison, price was represented in bar format and earlier in lines.
+He compared Japanese candlesticks to these formats as color TV vs. black and white TV.

 In this sense, it is important to understand that charting enhances the visual analysis of market data.
-For example, traditional candles show the internal structure of each period with body/wicks (OHLC - two-dimensional: time and value), Heikin-Ashi smooths out price noise, making trends/reversals more visible, and Renko (one-dimensional) completely eliminates time from the equation, focusing solely on value changes.
-Each of these methods provides a different type of visual market analysis, and you will see them applied to on-chain market indicators of Bitcoin.
+For example, traditional candlesticks show the internal structure of each period with body/wicks (OHLC - two-dimensional: time and value), Heikin-Ashi smoothens price noise making trends/reversals more visible, and Renko (one-dimensional) completely removes time from the equation, focusing only on value changes.
+Each of these methods provides a different type of visual market analysis and you will see them applied to Bitcoin's on-chain market indicators.

-There are other methods beyond these three that I mentioned.
+It should be noted that there are other methods besides these three that I mentioned.

 2) CMT Association.